phpsed/cache/README.md

 ```
 **enabled** parameter by default is set to false, which means that @Cache annotation won't work without setting it to true.
 **providers** must be either Predis or Doctrine Orm clients.
-As shown in example above, two providers are provided:
+As shown in the example above, two providers are provided:
 Predis client from snc/redis-bundle - snc_redis.session and Doctrine entity manager - doctrine.orm.default_entity_manager.

 If **enabled** parameters is set as true, at least one valid provider must be provided.